The University of Illinois System is among the top teaching and

 The Associate Vice President for Human Resources reports to the Executive Vice President and Vice President for Academic Affairs, Barbara Wilson.
 As an organization, we are

-offices on each campus and in University Administration to achieve our
+offices at each university and in the University of Illinois System Offices to achieve our

 goals of providing a diverse workforce that provides high quality and

 Browse the university sites or topics below to learn more about